 Applications for change of major can be made at any time.
-Associate in Science students seeking admission into a clinical program generally should request change of major during the second semester of study.
 Requests received by the published application deadlines (see academic calendar) for each semester are guaranteed for consideration and decision prior to course registration for the following semester.
 Applications for change of major are considered on a competitive basis.
 Criteria for change of major requests include: meeting any minimum standardized test score requirements; academic history (high school and college); grades in science and math courses; and grades in courses enrolled in at Cabarrus College, especially science and math courses.
 It is the student's responsibility to ensure that they meet all program admissions criteria.